 Screen for Oral Cancer

-The American Cancer Society estimates about 53,000 Americans will get oral and throat cancer this year.
-Fortunately, Dr. Piotrowski can do an oral cancer screening to catch cancer in its early stages.
-Our dentures dentist is trained to recognize oral cancer in its early stages, giving you the best chance of survival.
+The estimates around 53,000 Americans will get oral and throat cancer this year.
+Fortunately, Dr. Piotrowski and Dr. Cohen can do an oral cancer screening to catch cancer in its early stages.
+Our dentists are trained to recognize oral cancer in its early stages, giving you the best chance of survival.

-You’re more at risk for oral cancer if you used tobacco, abused alcohol, or have HPV (human papillomavirus).
+You’re more at risk for oral cancer if you use tobacco, abuse alcohol, or have HPV (human papillomavirus).
 If you spend a lot of time outside, you may also have a risk of lip cancer if you didn’t use sun protection.
-Our dentures dentist reviews your medical history to determine your risk factors for oral cancer.
+Our dentists will review your medical history to determine your risk factors for oral cancer.

 Signs of oral cancer include: